 Find several kidney transplant centers with the shorter wait for your blood type and PRA.
 Make sure your insurance covers them.
 Time is of the essence: your waiting time gets accumulated per center so its important to apply to centers without a delay, especially if you are not on dialysis.
 If you are on dialysis, your waiting time begins to accumulate from either dialysis start date or the date your center put you on the list, whichever date occurred earlier.
 Given that kidney can have warm/cold ischemic time up to 24 hours, the time frame to get to the Transplant Center can be as long as 5-10 hours.
-Patients experience shows that its possible to fly commercial flight from California to Florida and get a successful cadaveric transplant.
+Arrange your transportation.

 When your creatinine hits 2.8 (or eligible level determined by your transplant center), fill out application forms for the Centers of your choice and fax your tests to chosen centers.
 Use E-Fax software to fax your medical documents, so you will have an electronic record.
 Wait for the Transplant Team to schedule the pre-transplant evaluation visit date for you.

-Get an appointment at the Transplant Center.
-You will view an educational video and meet your Transplant Team, including:
+During evaluation at the Transplant Center, you will view an educational video and meet your Transplant Team, including:

 Financial Coordinator - verifies your medical insurance and will request pre-authorization for the transplant services

 Social worker - makes sure you are mentally and emotionally strong and ready for transplant

 Nephrologist - confirms the demise of your kidneys

 Dietician - goes over renal diet, prior and post transplant